getreu/tp-note/doc/source/tp-note--manpage.md

 ## Choose your favourite web browser as note viewer

-Once the note is rendered into HTML, _Tp-Note_'s internal HTTP server connects to a random port at the `localhost` interface where the rendition is served to be viewed with a web browser. _Tp-Note_'s configuration file contains a list '`[app_args] browser`' with common web browsers and their usual location on disk.
+Once the note is rendered into HTML, _Tp-Note_'s internal HTTP server connects to a random port at the '`localhost`' interface where the rendition is served to be viewed with a web browser. _Tp-Note_'s configuration file contains a list '`[app_args] browser`' with common web browsers and their usual location on disk.
 This list is executed top down until a web browser is found and launched.
 If